auth0/docs/articles/architecture-scenarios/application/mobile-api.md

 ::: panel TL;DR
 * Auth0 provides API Authentication and Authorizaion as a means to secure access to API endpoints (see [API Authentication and Authorization](#api-authentication-and-authorization))
-* For authorizing a Non Interactive Client (a CLI, service or daemon where no user interaction is involved) Auth0 supports the Client Credentials grant (see [Client Credentials Grant](#client-credentials-grant))
+* For authorizing a Mobile app user and granting access to the API, Auth0 supports the Proof Key for Code Exchange (see [Proof Key for Code Exchange](#proof-key-for-code-exchange-pkce))
-* Both the Non Interactice Client and the API must be configured in the Auth0 Dashboard (see [Auth0 Configuration](#auth0-configuration))
+* Both the Mobile app and the API must be configured in the Auth0 Dashboard (see [Auth0 Configuration](#auth0-configuration))
-* The API will be secured by ensuring that a valid Access Token (which is implemented as a JSON Web Token) is passed in the HTTP Authorization header when calls are made to the API (see [Implement the API](#implement-the-api))
+* The API is secured by ensuring that a valid Access Token is passed in the HTTP Authorization header when calls are made to the API (see [Implement the API](#implement-the-api))
-* Upon successful authorization an Access Token is issued to the Non Interactive Client (see [Get an Access Token](#get-an-access-token))
+* The Auth0.Android SDK can be used to authorize the user of the Mobile app and obtain a valid Access Token which can be used to call the API (see [Authorize the User](#authorize-the-user))
+* The Mobile app can retrieve the user's profile information by decoding the ID Token (see [Get the User Profile](#get-the-user-profile))
-* The Non Interactive Client can in turn use this Access Token to pass along as an HTTP Authorization header to authenticate calls to API endpoints (see [Invoke the API](#invoke-the-api))
+* The Mobile app provides the Access Token in the HTTP Authorization header when making calls to the API (see [Call the API](#call-the-api))
+* The Mobile app user's Access Token can be renewed to ensure the user does not have to log in again during a session (see [Renew the Token](#renew-the-token))
 :::

 ## The Premise